Who Is Forming Your Child?

 They internalize long before they analyze.

-Formation precedes autonomy.
+Formation comes before autonomy.

 Without early structure, later freedom collapses.